awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types.md

 **AWS CloudTrail trail was disabled\.**

 This finding informs you that a CloudTrail trail within your AWS environment was disabled\.
 This can be an attacker's attempt to disable logging to cover their tracks by eliminating any trace of their activity while gaining access to your AWS resources for malicious purposes\.
-This finding can be triggered by an attempt to delete or update a trail from an unusual location, time of day, or by an unusual user\.
-This finding can also be triggered by an attempt to delete an S3 bucket that stores the logs from a trail that is associated with GuardDuty\.
+This finding can be triggered by a successful deletion or update of a trail from an unusual location, time of day, or by an unusual user\.
+This finding can also be triggered by a successful deletion of an S3 bucket that stores the logs from a trail that is associated with GuardDuty\.
 For more information, see [Remediating Compromised AWS Credentials](guardduty_remediate.md#compromised-creds)\.

 ### Trojan:EC2/BlackholeTraffic<a name="trojan4"></a>

 #### Finding description<a name="trojan4_description"></a>

-**EC2 instance is connecting to a black hole IP address\.**
+**EC2 instance is querying a domain name of a black hole domain\.**

-This finding informs you that an EC2 instance in your AWS environment might be compromised because it is communicating with a black hole IP address\.
+This finding informs you that an EC2 instance in your AWS environment might be compromised because it is querying a domain name of a black hole domain\.
 Black holes refer to places in the network where incoming or outgoing traffic is silently discarded without informing the source that the data didn't reach its intended recipient\.
 A black hole IP address specifies a host machine that is not running or an address to which no host has been assigned\.
 For more information, see [Remediating a Compromised EC2 Instance](guardduty_remediate.md#compromised-ec2)\.

 ### Trojan:EC2/DropPoint<a name="trojan5"></a>

 #### Finding description<a name="trojan5_description"></a>

-**An EC2 instance is communicating with a remote IP address that is known to retain credentials and other data stolen by malware\. **
+**An EC2 instance is querying a domain name of a remote host that is known to hold credentials and other stolen data captured by malware\. **

-This finding informs you that an EC2 instance in your AWS environment is communicating with an IP address that is associated with a storage location for credentials and other data that could have been stolen by malware\.
+This finding informs you that an EC2 instance in your AWS environment is querying a domain name of a remote host that is known to hold credentials and other stolen data captured by malware\.
 Your EC2 instance might be compromised\.
 For more information, see [Remediating a Compromised EC2 Instance](guardduty_remediate.md#compromised-ec2)\.

 ### Trojan:EC2/BlackholeTraffic\!DNS<a name="trojan6"></a>